rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6.md

 * On button pressed event:
 ```
-//! works most of the cases, some equation part is missing
+//! works if seed is 0xff, otherwise does not reliable. some equation part must be missing
 checksum == random - (keyCode ^ (~seed & random))
 ```